 Erin Rose: Freelance journalist and occasional designer.
 Ex-science & tech blogger, skilled at hand-lettered typography and choosing unreliable transportation. www.sirenore.com

 Marya Errin Jones creates hybrid performances using lo-fi puppetry, electronics, paper, fabric, photo copiers and computers.
-She is a zinester and the producer of the third annual ABQ Zine Fest coming this fall.
+She is a zinester and the producer of the annual ABQ Zine Fest.

 James A. Montalbano is an Albuquerque lawyer and former newspaperman.
 Follow him on his film blog, ABQ AV Club, which originated at the old Albuquerque Tribune.